mkenney/docker-devenv/README.md

          -s, --sustain
              Used when attaching to an environment.
-If specified, allow the environent to continue running after detaching from the session, otherwise the environment container will be paused automatically
+If specified, allow the environent to continue running after detaching from the session, otherwise the environment container will be paused automatically.
+             This is useful executing a long-running script to come back to or starting a daemon.

          -p PATH, --path=PATH
              Specify the project path, this directory is mounted into /src